microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraContact.md

 ## EXAMPLES

 ### Example 1: Remove a contact
-This example shows how to remove a contact.
 ```powershell
 PS C:\> $Contact = Get-EntraContact -Top 1
 PS C:\> Remove-EntraContact -ObjectId $Contact.ObjectId
 ```

-The first command gets a contact by using the Get-EntraContact (./Get-EntraContact.md)cmdlet, and then stores it in the $Contact variable.
+The first command gets a contact by using the [Get-EntraContact](./Get-EntraContact.md) cmdlet, and then stores it in the $Contact variable.

 The second command removes the contact in $Contact.